tucats/ego/LANGUAGE.md

 ## profile <a name="profile"></a>
+The `profile` package help manage persistent profile settings.
+These are the same settings that can be accessed from the command line using the `ego profile` command.
+They apply to settings found in the current active profile.

+Profile settings all have a name, which is a string value to identify the key.
+The prefix "ego." is reserved for settings related to the _Ego_ compiler, runtime, and server settings.
+You can use any other prefix to store settings related to your particular _Ego_ application usage.

+The profile values are stored in the .org.fernwood/ego.json file located in your default home directory.
+This file must be readable to access profile settings, and the file is rewritten when a setting value is changed and _Ego_ exits.
+Note that this file contains all the profiles, not just the default profile (or profile specified with the --profile command-line option).

 ### profile.Delete(key)
+The `Delete()` function deletes a setting from the active profile by name.
+If the profile value does not exist, there is no error.

 ### profile.Get(key)
+The `Get()` function retrieves the current value of a given setting by name.
+For example,

+   path := profile.Get("ego.path")

+In this case, the variable `path` is a string containing the file system location for the _Ego_ main path, where service functions, import libraries, and test programs are found.
+If you request a profile value for a setting that does not exist, an empty string is returned.

 ### profile.Keys()
+The `Keys()` call returns a string array containing the names of all the profile values that are currently set (i.e. have non-empty values).
+This can be used to determine if a profile setting exists or not before getting its value.

 ### profile.Set(key, value)
+The `Set()` function creates or updates a profile setting by name, with the given value.
+The value is converted to a string representation and stored in the profile data under the named key.
+The key does not need to exist yet; you can create a new key simply by naming it.

 ## rest <a name="rest"></a>
 The `rest` package provides a generalized HTTP/HTTPS client that can be used to